 How to make life with low vision easier

 - Ensure that you have adequate lighting in your home.
-This may require some trial and error with different lights and voltages to determine what works best for you.
+This may require some trial and error with different lights to determine what works best for you.

 - Your optometrist or low vision specialist can recommend specialized lens tints for certain conditions such as retinitis pigmentosa or cataracts, which enhance vision or reduce light sensitivity.

 - Use large print books for reading.
 Alternatively, try digital recordings or mp3's.